Donate

 While we have been lucky to get some funding through a variety of funders, we also rely on the generous donations of our supporters to help keep our projects going.

-If you would like to support our ongoing work through the Community Fridge, Community Wardrobe and other project initiatives
+If you would like to support our ongoing work through the Community Fridge, The Wardrobe and other project initiatives click 'Donate' below.
+It can be a one-off donation, or why not sign up to a small monthly donation?
+Every penny is appreciated!

 We can accept food donations but we have to follow strict health and safety rules.
 You can bring your donation to the Community Fridge any time between 11am-2pm Tuesday - Saturday.